-* Bunds, lower rated bonds flat as Fed says will trim stimulus
+* Bunds, lower rated bonds flat as Fed says will trim

 * Fed's rate guidance offsets decision on bond purchases